olgaemms/davidemms.github.io/_posts/2019-09-18-downloading-and-checking-orthofinder.md

 ## Downloading and running OrthoFinder
 There are a number of ways of obtaining OrthoFinder, the option below is the easiest on Linux.

-**For Macs** it's easiest to use Bioconda.
+**For Macs** it's easiest to use Bioconda and **for Windows** you can used Docker.
 Follow the instructions here: [Alternative ways of getting OrthoFinder]({% post_url 2019-10-19-alternative-ways-of-getting-OrthoFinder %}) and then return to step 1 of this tutorial once you've installed it.

 1. Create a directory to work in.
 Open a terminal and run the commands:
 ```